Computer Science Waec Syllabus

 • Construction of a simple comparator with -XOR( Exclusive OR)

-• -NOR gate Logic equation for AND, NOT, OR gate should be treated.
+• NOR gate The logic equation for AND, NOT, OR gate should be treated.

 • Uses of logic gates are required.